bchugg/stat-map/The stats map.md

-**In progress —  coming soon**

 Welcome to the stats map, a collection of notes on various subtopics in statistics, probability, and theoretical computer science.

 Unlike a traditional textbook, these notes prioritize the connections between subjects instead of giving a full treatment of each subject on its own.
 I don't provide many proofs or formal definitions.
 This is an attempt to understand how the world of statistics hangs together; to chart the outlines of what we know and the techniques we use.
 It is an attempt at a [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten)—or second brain—for statistics and probability.

 ![[zettel.jpeg|center|500]]

 These are, obviously, my notes.
 They are not unbiased.
-They reflect my opinions on what's interesting (and what's not).
+They reflect my opinions on what's interesting and what's not.
 There will be significant detail on some topics and a total absence of many topics.
-There is very little deep learning.
+There is very little deep learning, because deep learning is quite boring.

 > [!info] How to navigate
 > If you click on a link you will follow it.
 You can see a list of all notes on the left hand side of the page, and backlinks to the current note on the right hand side.